 My favourite films include Jean de Florette and Minority Report.
 Favourite books include The Lovely Bones and To Kill a Mocking Bird.

 I love music and it is a great blessing that the school all the childen have attended stage many concerts a year.
-You may like to (website hidden) the school "The Cardinal Vaughan Memorial School" because the ethos of the school pretty much mirrors my own ethos.
+You may like to google the school "The Cardinal Vaughan Memorial School" because the ethos of the school pretty much mirrors my own ethos.